prashant-raghava/postgres-backup/README.md

    ./postgres_backup.sh
    ```

-   The script will read the configuration from the `backup_config.sh` file and initiate the backup process.
+   The script will read the configuration from the `postgres_backup.config` file and initiate the backup process.

 ## Scheduling Daily Backups